-13. Authorization to issue the consolidated financial statements.
+13. Authorization to issue the Separate Financial Statements.

-On April 25, 2025, the issuance of the accompanying consolidated financial statements was authorized by C.P.C.
-Miguel Ruiz Tapia, Chief Executive Officer, the Audit Committee and the Board of Directors; consequently, they do not reflect events that occurred after that date and are subject to the approval at the Entity's Annual Ordinary Partners' Meeting, where they may be modified.
-The consolidated financial statements for the year ended December 31, 2023, were approved at the Annual Ordinary Partners' Meeting held on April 28, 2024.
+On April 25, 2025, the issuance of the accompanying Separate Financial Statements was authorized by C. P. C. Miguel Ruiz Tapia, Chief Executive Officer, the Audit Committee and the Board of Directors; consequently, they do not reflect events that occurred after that date, and are subject to the approval at the Entity's Annual Ordinary Partners' Meeting, where they may be modified.